masonmagma/text-encryption/README.md

 - To run this script on its own use powershell and navigate to the directory you have the .py script saved in:
 ex: cd .\Desktop\python_scripts\

+NOTE: whichever directory you are running the script from is where your encrypted files will be saved.(recommend running script in same directory as the .py file)

 - To run the python script and access the CLI interface use the following command: python .\secret_message.py